oracle/weblogic-deploy-tooling/site/samples/work_manager.md

 ## Work Manager Sample

-This WDT domain model sample section has typical configurations for a Work Manager and its related Request Classes and Constraints.
+This WDT domain model sample section has typical configurations for a Work Manager and its related request classes and constraints.
 These elements are configured in the `SelfTuning` folder in the `resources` section of the model.
 ```yaml
 resources:
     SelfTuning: